slskd/slskd/docs/config.md

 ### Timeouts

-Timeout options control how long the application waits for connections and how long connections can be inactive before they are disconnected.
+Timeout options control how long the application waits for connections to connect, and how long connections can be inactive before they are disconnected.

-Higher connect timeout values will help ensure that operations (browse, download requests, etc.) are successful the first time but decrease the responsiveness of commands that ultimately fail.
+Higher connect timeout values will help ensure that operations (browse, download requests, etc.) are successful the first time but decrease the responsiveness of commands that will ultimately fail.

 Inactivity timeouts help the application determine when a distributed parent connection has stopped sending data and when connections that have delivered search results (and are unlikely to be used further) from remaining open longer than needed.
 Reducing this timeout can help low spec systems if port exhaustion is a concern but may result in the application "hunting" for a distributed parent connection needlessly.